vrjpt10/Cleaning-and-Exploring-Big-Data-using-PySpark/README.md

 # Cleaning-and-Exploring-Big-Data-using-PySpark

-In this project, cleaning, exploring and big data visualization is done using using PySpark.
-We used an open source dataset containing information on all the water wells in Tanzania.
-We changed column’s data type, renamed categories with low frequency in character columns and imputed missing values in numerical columns.
-We also visualized data by converting Spark dataframe to Pandas dataframe.
+The project involves the cleaning, exploration, and visualization of big data using PySpark.
+An open source dataset containing information on all the water wells in Tanzania was utilized.
+The data type of columns was changed, categories with low frequency in character columns were renamed, and missing values in numerical columns were imputed.
+The data was also visualized by converting the Spark dataframe to a Pandas dataframe.